 With the approval of the designated adviser in the secondary field, students will file the appropriate forms with the Registrar after the requirements for a secondary field have been completed.
 (In the case of second-term seniors, students may file the forms after enrolled in courses that will fulfill remaining requirements.)
 No secondary field may be added to the degree after the deadline published in the Handbook for Students.
-For May 2016 degree candidates the deadline is April 1, 2016.
+For May 2018 degree candidates the deadline to submit an approved petition for a secondary field to the Office of the Registrar is March 26, 2018.

 Archaeology Secondary (5 courses)